November 17, 2023

 WC2E 8LH

 Or alternatively, through email at [email protected].
-You must also ensure that all communications and dealings with the independent reviewer must be in writing.
+You must also ensure that all communications and dealings with the independent reviewer are in writing.

 However, if your complaint is not eligible for an independent review, you could get in contact with the ASA through the form on their page, which can be found here.